TheRealAzubal/Projet_7_OC_Go4Lunch/README.md

 In the event of a problem, call this

-You must launch an emulator with a specific location for this prototype, this one: 24 rue de Dunkerque 75010 Paris, it is also important to open the google play services before starting the application so that a location is well saved, it may be necessary to wait and reopen the application otherwise no restaurant list will load in the application
+You must launch an emulator with a specific location for this prototype, this one: 24 rue de Dunkerque 75010 Paris, it is also important to open the google play services (google Maps) before starting the application so that a location is well saved, it may be necessary to wait and reopen the application otherwise no restaurant list will load in the application

 you must create a variable with your Google Maps api key in local.properties, MAPS_API_KEY = (your Google Maps api key), otherwise the application cannot be generated